camdowney/neutro/README.md

 ```

 ### Modifying element classes - q().class
-This is also fairly straightforward and is simply a shortcut to calling .val.classList.
+This is also fairly straightforward and is merely a shortcut to calling .val.classList.

 ```js
 q('#btn').class.add('btn-blue') // Becomes: <button id='btn' class='btn-blue'></button>